Wallonie-Bruxelles Architectures (WBA)

 Promoting architects from the French-speaking Community Wallonia-Brussels on the international stage

-WBA is a service deigned to promote the development and international recognition of architects (and related professions such as planners, landscape designers, specialised photographers, etc.) working in Wallonia and in Brussels.
+WBA is a service designed to promote the international development and recognition of architects and related professions (planners, landscape designers, photographers, etc.) working in Brussels and in Wallonia

 WBA sets out to:

 - Promote and bring to the fore the know-how of our architects abroad.

 - Accompany and support creators from Wallonia and Brussels with their export projects.

 - Brokers ties between the architects and international contacts.